 Customers view review sites and social media as a form of customer service.
 42% expect a response to negative reviews within an hour!

-- Make it right.
-Like with any other customer service issue, there are a lot ways to remedy a poor customer experience.
-For starters, tell them that your goals is to make every customer experience a great one.
+Make it right.
+Like with any other customer service issue, there are a lot of ways to remedy a poor customer experience.
+For starters, tell them that your goal is to make every customer experience a great one.
 From there, you can:

 - Invite the customer back and offer a discount or free reward.

 - Explain to the customer how you are fixing the problem to make their experience better, and thank them for their feedback.

 - Ask the customer to reach out to you privately so that you can get more details to address their concerns.
 This is the best route if you’re still investigating an incident at your business, or if there’s any danger of the conversation turning into a public back-and-forth argument.
 It provides the customer a path for further conversation and it signals to others viewing the discussion that you’re on top of addressing the situation.

 Your goal in responding to reviews is to create a “first contact resolution” experience, meaning that you want to take care of the customer’s issues on the first attempt.
 If you do a good job and “Acknowledge, Apologize, and Make it Right,” then mission accomplished—there’s a good chance that the customer will return and update their review with a higher rating.
 Even if they don’t return, you’ve at least created a public response so that you’re not scaring other customers away.
 That in itself is hugely important.

 Customers who experience ‘first contact resolution’ are twice as likely to visit again.